||DOT Hazard Label

 FIRE: If tank, rail car or tank truck is involved in a fire, ISOLATE for 800 meters (1/2 mile) in all directions; also, consider initial evacuation for 800 meters (1/2 mile) in all directions.
 (ERG, 2020)

 Fire Extinguishing Agents: Water; foam; carbon dioxide; dry chemical (USCG, 1999)

 SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION.
 Then, use absorbent paper to pick up all liquid spill material.
 Your contaminated clothing and absorbent paper should be sealed in a vapor-tight plastic bag for eventual disposal.
 Solvent wash all contaminated surfaces with 60-70% ethanol followed by washing with a soap and water solution.
 Do not reenter the contaminated area until the Safety Officer (or other responsible person) has verified that the area has been properly cleaned.

 STORAGE PRECAUTIONS: You should protect this material from exposure to light, and store it under ambient temperatures.
+Keep it away from oxidizing materials.
 (NTP, 1992)

 DuPont Tychem® Suit Fabrics

 No information available.

 EYES: First check the victim for contact lenses and remove if present.
 Flush victim's eyes with water or normal saline solution for 20 to 30 minutes while simultaneously calling a hospital or poison control center.
 Do not put any ointments, oils, or medication in the victim's eyes without specific instructions from a physician.
 IMMEDIATELY transport the victim after flushing eyes to a hospital even if no symptoms (such as redness or irritation) develop.